-If there is a match between the STR profiles of two DNA samples, then there are three possible explanations:
+If there are genetic similarities at the tested loci of the STR profiles of two DNA samples, then there are three possible explanations:

 - 1. The suspect is the source of the material. - 2.
 The material came from a second person who has an identical DNA profile to that of the suspect. - 3.
-The match is a false positive due to contamination or some other kind of error.
+The result is a false positive due to a processing or sampling error or incomplete information